mfondev/hng-stage-3/README.md

-# DnD Gallery
+# Drage and Drop Media

-DnD Gallery is a web application that allows users to create and manage image galleries with drag-and-drop functionality.
+Drage and Drop Media is a web application that allows users to create and manage image galleries with drag-and-drop functionality.
 It's designed to make it easy to organize and customize your image collections.

 ## Table of Contents